DavidHe1127/Mr.He_HandBook/System,Cloud/lambda_apig.md

 One log group per function and one log stream for each concurrent invocation.
 Another entry of log stream will be created when a new instance is created and sends output to `stdout`.
 This occurs when all concurrent instance(s) are busy with processing requests - see `Concurrency` as above.

 Since it's not easy to search for log messages in CloudWatch Logs, log aggregation services emerge such as `datadog`, `papertrail` and `sentry`.
+This is achieved by [CloudWatch Logs Subscription](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/Subscriptions.html)

 1. logs captured by lambda and pushed to CloudWatch logs asynchronously
-2. CloudWatch triggers another lambda alongside logs
+2. CloudWatch forwards logs to another service (lambda) via subscription
 3. Lambda ships logs to log aggregation service